Laura La Plante: Later career

 La Plante went to Britain to work at Warner Brothers' Teddington Studios.
 The company had faced criticism for the low quality of its "quota quickies", and her arrival coincided with an attempt to make expensive productions.
 She starred in Man of the Moment (1935), with Douglas Fairbanks, Jr. She appeared in the West End playing the lead in Ian Hay's Admirals All.
-La Plante briefly was considered to replace Myrna Loy in the Thin Man when Loy thought about leaving series, but Loy stayed as Nora Charles, and La Plante's career never rebounded.
+La Plante briefly was considered to replace Myrna Loy in the Thin Man when Loy thought about leaving the series, but Loy stayed as Nora Charles, and La Plante's career never rebounded.
 She retired from the screen in 1935, making only two later films, and 1957's Spring Reunion was her last.
-Her younger sister, actress Violet, never achieved Laura's level of fame; both sisters were WAMPAS Baby Stars.
+Her younger sister, actress Violet, never achieved La Plante's level of fame; both sisters were WAMPAS Baby Stars.

 On June 3, 1954 (Season 4 Episode 38), La Plante made a guest appearance (as herself, Mrs. Laura Asher) on Groucho Marx's quiz show You Bet Your Life.
 In this episode, La Plante discussed numerous topics, including her husband Irving Asher, who had just lost 25 lbs. and completed the film Elephant Walk with Elizabeth Taylor.
 Mrs. Asher asked that her winnings, if any, go to the Motion Picture Relief Fund.
 They got three out of four questions correct to win $215.
 In the mid-1980s, La Plante was brought on stage in a wheelchair to wave to the crowd at the event Night of a Hundred Stars.

 Death

-La Plante died on October 14, 1996 at the age of 91 in Woodland Hills, California.
+La Plante died on October 14, 1996, at the age of 91 in Woodland Hills, California.
 Her death was due to Alzheimer's disease.
-Despite contrary belief about her rumored interment at El Camino Memorial Park in San Diego, California, La Plante was actually cremated by Valhalla Memorial Park Cemetery in North Hollywood, California, and her ashes scattered at sea.
+La Plante was cremated by Valhalla Memorial Park Cemetery in North Hollywood, California, and her ashes scattered at sea.